 The writer of the article I have mentioned above (“For me, traditional publishing means poverty.
 But self-publish?
 No way,” by Ross Barber), quotes another writer Fiona Smith who did not find success in self-publishing.
 Fiona wrote how she was depressed by the so called self-publishing success stories, “telling me if only I worked harder and smarter, did all the right social media promotions, spent 90% of my time marketing and only 10% writing – oh and subscribed to their blog or downloaded their latest how-to manual – I too could earn at least 5 figures a month.”
 The writer also mentions how self-publishing forced him to ‘behave like a fool’, by pestering his friends to read and retweet his book.

 Anyone who tells you that you need to pester your friends to promote you on their facebook pages or twitter is misleading you.
 Similarly, the way to self-publishing success is not based on the need to cajole your loved ones for positive reviews.

-I have seen writers make money in self-publishing.
-Instead of trying for quick tricks to hustle people, they focused on systematic marketing, creating an author platform and improving their writing.
+I have seen writers make decent money in self-publishing.
+A school teacher for example, mentioned how she is able to make enough money through self-publishing to match her teacher’s salary.
+Instead of trying for quick tricks to hustle people, such authors focused on systematic marketing, creating an author platform and improving their writing.
 These things can be learned and you too can be successful if you have the willingness to be successful.